 When you have breast augmentation surgery, there is no guarantee that you will be able to breastfeed after surgery.
 In the vast majority of cases, implants are not an impediment to breastfeeding; however, there is a possibility for complications.

-Some complications of breast augmentation surgery may include:
+Some complications may include:

 - The implants exert too much pressure on the surrounding breast tissue and slows down milk production.